DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 either use additional post-processing blocks on the decoder end to improve compression or propose an end-to-end compression scheme based on heuristics.
-For the majority of these, the trained deep neural networks (DNNs) are not compatible with standard encoders and would be dicult to deply on personal computers and cellphones.
+For the majority of these, the trained deep neural networks (DNNs) are not compatible with standard encoders and would be difficult to deply on personal computers and cellphones.

-Current compression methods are still lacking some important improvements. xx

 ## **2. Motivation**